Review of Spectrum Of The Seas deck 5 (Promenade-Two70 Lounge)

-The Royal Esplanade (upper level /shopping and entertainment district) has two boutiques selling Bvlgari (luxury perfumes, jewelry, watches) and Hublot (luxury Swiss watches).
+The Royal Esplanade (upper level /shopping and entertainment district) has two boutiques selling Bvlgari (luxury perfumes, jewellery, watches) and Hublot (luxury Swiss watches).
 Here is located the “Sky Wave” sculpture.
 This is the first at sea kinetic moving sculpture created by Plebian Design (Boston MA).
-It consists of handcrafted fiberglass petals with various lengths.
+It consists of handcrafted fibreglass petals with various lengths.
 The whole structure pivots and curves at different points.

 Vintages Bar is the RCI’s signature wine bar.
 The menu has appetizers (at US$5 each) and an extensive selection of fine wines and Champagnes (by the glass and bottle).
 Here are regularly hosted wine education classes and wine tasting events with sommelier service..